-Central Union for Child Welfare, founded in 1937, is a central organisation that works as an active and uniting force in matters relating to children’s rights on a national and European level.
+Central Union for Child Welfare, founded in 1937, is a central organization that works as an active and uniting force in matters relating to children’s rights on a national and European level.
+The CUCW’s members are child welfare NGOs, associations and municipalities.
 The CUCW’s supreme decision-making body is the General Assembly, held twice a year.
 It elects board members and a chairman and approves the annual report, operational plan, budget and financial statement.
 The board consists of the chairman and 12 members.
 Each member has a personal deputy.
-The board manages, monitors and develops organisational matters together with the executive committee which consists of the chairman of the board, one of the deputy chairmen and two board members.
+The board manages, monitors and develops organizational matters together with the executive committee which consists of the chairman of the board, one of the deputy chairmen and two board members.
 The executive committee prepares matters for the board and supports the work of the office, work groups and advisory boards.
 The responsibilities of the meeting, the board and the executive committee are stated in the rules

 Central Union for Child Welfare:

-improves the knowledge of professionals by organising training and carrying out and commissioning surveys and studies
+· improves the knowledge of professionals by organizing training and carrying out and commissioning surveys and studies

-publishes Lapsen Maailma (Child’s World) monthly magazine (Finnish only).
+· publishes Lapsen Maailma (Child’s World) magazine (Finnish only).

-The CUCW is financed by the profits from The Children’s Day Foundation, operating the Linnanmäki amusement park, and the profits from Lapsen Maailma (Child’s World) monthly magazine.
-In 2014, they formed more than 70 percent of the funds.
-Other significant sources of income include funding from Funding Centre for Social Welfare and Health Organizations (STEA) and project funding.
-The average annual budget is over EUR 3.5 million.
+The CUCW is financed by the profits from The Children’s Day Foundation, operating the Linnanmäki amusement park and project funding Funding Centre for Social Welfare and Health Organisations (STEA) and the profits from Lapsen Maailma (Child’s World) magazine.
+The average annual budget is approximately EUR 3 million.